Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Retrieve your Neon database connection string

-On the Neon project dashboard, navigate to the Connection Details section to find your database connection string.
+On the Neon project dashboard, navigate to the Connection Details widget to find your database connection string.
 It should look similar to this:

 Keep your connection string handy for later use.